 The following are the main causes of underarm blackheads:

-Blackheads form when oil and impurities begin to clog the openings of the body’s hair follicles.
+- Oil and Impurities - Blackheads form when oil and impurities begin to clog the openings of the body's hair follicles.
 Because these follicles are prevalent in the underarm area, it is not uncommon for blackheads to take root and form here.
 The thin and delicate skin under the arm also makes it more susceptible to skin issues.
 When the hair follicles fill with excess sebum and other impurities, the blackheads will erupt and rise to the surface of the skin, causing an unsightly appearance.

-While some of the causes of underarm blackheads may be under your control, there are also contributing factors that are pre-determined.
+- Genetics - While some of the causes of underarm blackheads may be under your control, there are also contributing factors that are pre-determined.
 Your genetic profile plays a large role in determining if you are at risk of developing blackheads.
 In addition, hormonal changes may cause an increase in blackhead flareups.

-It does not take a lot of sweat for the skin to become irritated, leading to clogged pores and blackhead formation.
+- Friction and Sweating - It does not take a lot of sweat for the skin to become irritated, leading to clogged pores and blackhead formation.
 This part of the body is subject to a large amount of friction due to the arms continually swinging back and forth.
 This friction causes inflammation of the skin and irritation in the armpits, creating a breeding ground for blackheads.
 The moisture that is a result of sweating only exuberates the friction and irritation, leading to a higher chance of blackhead outbreaks.

-Like any type of skincare product, it is important that you check the ingredients to ensure that you are not using treatments that may magnify a problem.
+- Comedogenic Deodorant - Like any type of skincare product, it is important that you check the ingredients to ensure that you are not using treatments that may magnify a problem.
 Comedogenic deodorant will clog the follicles and increase the chances that blackheads develop.

-he regular use of a razor on this delicate part of the skin increases irritation and friction.
+- Shaving and Razor Bumps - The regular use of a razor on this delicate part of the skin increases irritation and friction.
 To combat this problem, be sure that the skin is properly hydrated before using the razor.
 It is also important to not use dull razors when shaving, as they may introduce new bacteria to the skin.

 How to Get Rid of Underarm Blackheads